GameServerManagers/LinuxGSM-Docs/Ports.md

 netstat -atunp | grep srcds_linux
 ````
 Run it, and see if your server is actually listening.
-If not, then your server doesn't start or listen properly.
-Check that you're trying to listen to an actual interface IP, check that ports are not already in use by something else, check that your server don't crash  upon start, check your console logs, try starting your server with `./gameserver debug`
+If not, then your server has not started or not listen properly.
+Check that you are trying to listen to an actual interface IP, check that ports are not already in use by something else, check that your server don't crash upon start, check your console logs, try starting your server with `./gameserver debug`

 2) **Check the firewall**
 [[Firewalls]] are source of many errors.
-When diagnosing stuff, disabling any firewall might help.
+When diagnosing issues temporarily disabling any firewall might help.

-3) **Check port redirection** (local network only)
+3) **Check port forwarding** (local network only)
 Make sure that your router properly redirects the right ports displayed with `./gameserver details` with the right type (tcp and/or udp) to the right local IP.